Summary

 35 Minute(s)

-As the selected student from each group reads a story to the class, have the other students close their eyes and try to visualize the images presented in the narrative.
+Have groups then select a volunteer to read one group member’s story to the whole class.
+While each volunteer reads, have the other students close their eyes and visualize the images presented in the narrative.

 Extend